Graph-Based Methods for Discrete Choice: Empirical results

 We now evaluate our approaches on real-world choice data.
 In the style of semi-supervised learning, we use a subset of choosers for training and held-out choosers for validation and testing.
 This emulates a scenario where it is too expensive to gather data from everyone in the network or existing data is not available for all nodes (e.g., perhaps not all individuals have consented to choice data collection).
 We vary the fraction of training choosers from 0.1 to 0.8 in increments of 0.1, using half of the remaining choosers for validation and half for testing.
 We perform 8 independent sampling trials at each fraction in the election datasets and 64 in the smaller Friends and Family datasets.

 As a baseline, we use standard logit models with no network information.
 For the election datasets, we use an MNL that uses county/precinct features to predict votes.
-This approach to modeling elections is common in political science~\cite{dow2004multinomial}.
+This approach to modeling elections is common in political science~\citep{dow2004multinomial}.
 For \textsc{app-install}, we use a simple logit.
 For \textsc{app-usage}, we use a conditional logit (CL) with recency (as defined in \Cref{sec:app-data}).
-We then compare the three graph-based methods we propose to the baseline choice model: a GCN-augmented MNL (or CML), a Laplacian-regularized logit (or CL/MNL) with per-chooser intercepts, and choice fraction propagation (see \Cref{app:training} for details on training and hyperparameter selection).
-We note that we did not attempt to aggressively fine-tune the GCN beyond learning rate and $L2$ regularization strength, since it has many more hyperparameters than our other approaches and is more expensive to train.
+We then compare the three graph-based methods we propose to the baseline choice model: a GCN-augmented MNL (or CML), a Laplacian-regularized logit (or CL/MNL) with per-chooser utilities, and choice fraction propagation.
+Aside from propagation, we train the other methods with batch Rprop~\citep{riedmiller1993direct}, as implemented in PyTorch~\citep{paszke2019pytorch}.
+For each dataset--model pair, we select the hyperparameters that result in the lowest validation loss in a grid search; we tested learning rates $10^{-3}, 10^{-2}, 10^{-1}$ and $L_2$ regularization strengths $10^{-5}$, $10^{-4}$, $10^{-3}$, $10^{-2}$, $10^{-1}$ (we also tested no $L_2$ regularization in the two app datasets).
+We similarly select Laplacian $\lambda$ using validation data from $10^{-5}, 10^{-4}, 10^{-3}, 10^{-2}$ in the election datasets (in addition to these, we also test $10^0, 10^{-1}, 10^{-6}, 10^{-7}$ in the app datasets) and propagation $\rho$ from $0.1, 0.25, 0.5, 0.75, 1$.
+The smaller hyperparameter ranges in the election datasets were used due to runtime constraints.
+We train the likelihood-based models for 100 epochs, or until the squared gradient magnitude falls below $10^{-8}$.
+For propagation, we perform 256 iterations, breaking if the sum of squared differences between consecutive iterates falls below $10^{-8}$.
+We note that we did not aggressively fine-tune the GCN beyond learning rate and $L_2$ regularization strength, since it has many more hyperparameters than our other approaches and is more expensive to train.
 Our GCN results should therefore be interpreted as the performance a discrete choice practitioner should expect to achieve in a reasonable amount of time using the model, which we believe is an important metric.